LSU HPC Policy

 - Preempt Queue: The preempt queue controls access to the preemptory pool.
 Authorized applications submitted to this queue will cause the termination of all other user applications running on preemptory nodes.

 - Checkpt Queue: The checkpt queue controls access to nodes in both the dedicated and preemptory pool.
 Jobs running in this queue may be subject to termination by the preempt queue, thus are implicitly assumed to support restarts based on periodically saved information.
-No refunds of lost SUs are offered if jobs in the checkpt queue are terminated by preemption.
+No refunds of lost SU's are offered if jobs in the checkpt queue are terminated by preemption.
 The user running jobs without restart capability assume this risk.
 However, the benefits from using this queue include access to larger numbers of nodes, and/or faster throughput, depending on how busy the queue is.

 - Workq: The workq queue controls access to nodes in the dedicated pool.
 Jobs in the work queue will run until they terminate as planned, their requested run time has expired, or they stop due to an abnormal system failure.
-Jobs which are terminated due to system errors beyond the user's control may be subject to refund of expended SUs.
+Jobs which are terminated due to system errors beyond the user's control may be subject to refund of expended SU's.
 Poor planning is not considered grounds for a refund.

 - Interactive Queue: The interactive queue gives real-time access to jobs for on-line analysis or debugging, but only allows very short run times.
 It supports development work, but not production.

 - Priority Queue: The priority queue controls nodes in the dedicated pool, but allows applications to be given higher priority with prior approval.
 Approval may be granted during training sessions, for demonstration purposes, or other special needs.
-The SUs charged will be adjusted by a factor of 1.3, and no more than 20% of an allocation may be expended in the queue.
+The SU's charged will be adjusted by a factor of 1.3, and no more than 20% of an allocation may be expended in the queue.
 Requests for priority access should be directed to sys-help@loni.org.
 This queue does not impact other running user jobs, but will delay the start of lower priority jobs already in the queue.

 Note: The named queues do not necessarily exist on all machines, and the maximum time allowed in the queues will vary from machine to machine.
-For system specific information, please refer to the architecture group Running Jobs pages on the HPC@LSU documentation web site.

-Back to Top3.2.
+Back to Top4.2.
 Storage

 Currently disk space usage is controlled via user quotas rather than on a per-project basis.
 Storage may become an allocated resource in the future.
 At such time, a request for storage space will be required in the allocation request.
 At the current time, an estimate of required space is requested.

-Back to Top3.3.
+Back to Top4.3.
 Special Requests

 A request for special access to LSU HPC machines (such as usage of all nodes on a machine or exceptionally long runs) must be explicitly stated in the proposal for HPC resources.
 Appeals to the decision of the HPCRAC may be made to the VCRED.

-| Name | Department | Contact Email |
+Name | Department | Contact Email |

-| Honggao Liu (Chair) | CCT | honggao@cct.lsu.edu |
+Michal Brylinski (Chair) | Biological Sciences | mbrylinski@lsu.edu |

-| Juana Moreno | Physics | moreno@phys.lsu.edu |
+Juana Moreno | Physics | moreno@phys.lsu.edu |

-| Shawn W. Walker | Mathematics | walker@math.lsu.edu |
+Shawn W. Walker | Mathematics | walker@math.lsu.edu |

-| Krishnaswamy Nandakumar | Chemical Engineering | nandakumar@lsu.edu |
+Mayank Tyagi | Petroleum Engineering | mtyagi@lsu.edu |

-| Jeremy Brown | Biological Sciences | jembrown@lsu.edu |
+Jeremy Brown | Biological Sciences | jembrown@lsu.edu |

-5. Terminology
+6. Terminology

 - Principal user information [PI] (name, status, department, phone, email, institution [if different from LSU]